CourseReps/ECEN452-SP18/Students/Benejack/Lab6/ReadMe.md

 BSF Total Phase: <br>
 ![image](https://github.com/CourseReps/ECEN452-Spring2016/blob/master/Students/Benejack/Lab6/BSF_Phase.png)<br>
+A lot of the phase results seemed to be off because we were not particularly interested in the phase measurements so we did not worry about de-embedding.

 ## Conclusion
 The main points of the LPF design were the simple design process using a low pass prototype and filter table and